Mornings of Stillness: How a Local Mountain Resets My Rhythm

 The Aimless Path: Moving with the Landscape

-After forty five minutes of driving, steam continues to roll off the top of my travel mug as we pull onto the dirt and gravel road that takes us deep into the woods of Northwest Georgia.
-We then start our hike up an obscure mountain - a place I’ve visited for nearly twenty years - located on the edge of the Cumberland Plateau, where the sandstone is older than the mountains themselves.
+After forty-five minutes of driving, steam continues to roll off the top of my travel mug as we pull onto the dirt and gravel road that takes us deep into the woods of Northwest Georgia.
+We then start our hike up an obscure mountain - a place I’ve visited for nearly twenty years - located on the edge of the Cumberland Plateau, where the sandstone cap is older than the mountains themselves.

 My anxiety has calmed, and I’m glad to see the morning’s first direct light cast golden warmth over the surfaces of splotchy boulders and trunks of oaks, maples, and hemlocks.
 We wind our way up the side of the familiar mountain.
 It’s become a spiritual and emotional refuge for me - a "home away from home" where the depth of connection, when I let it, helps me see past the immediate and into a longer timescale.

 Many photographers begin their hikes with a "trophy" location in mind, but today I’m hiking aimlessly, intentionally reframing the competitive attitude that drives so many of us photographers to more “winnable” pursuits.
 There is a profound freedom to an aimless approach.
-I’ve placed no requirement on the morning other than to "be out" - however clumsily and haphazardly I can make that happen.
+I’ve placed no requirement on the morning other than to "be out" - however clumsily I can make that happen.

 Guidelines, 2/23/26